-The first publication of interdisciplinary work based on Ogawa's practice was in the online magazine “Conectom,” published by Leimay-Cave in 2013.
-Since then, Ogawa and various collaborators have experimented with communicating MMC via multiple strategies including dance performances (online/ in person,) motion capture, audience participation, and a performance with a lecture in the middle.
+The first publication of interdisciplinary work, Minimum Movement Catalog, was in the online magazine “Conectom,” published by Leimay-Cave in 2013.
+Since then, Ogawa and various collaborators have experimented with communicating using Minimum movement Catalog via multiple strategies including dance performances (online/ in person,) motion capture, audience participation, gallery exhibition, and a performance with a lecture in the middle.

 June 3-4/2022 at Umwelt Gallery